ScottLogic/iOS9-day-by-day/01-Search-APIs/SearchAPIs.md

 We have **not** covered how to remove data from the index, however.
 This is important and you should always try to keep the index that your application uses up to date.
 For information on how to remove old entries from CoreSpotlight, take a look at the `deleteSearchableItemsWithIdentifiers`, `deleteSearchableItemsWithDomainIdentifiers` and `deleteAllSearchableItemsWithCompletionHandler` functions.

 ##The Importance of Good Citizenship
 Although it may seem like a good idea to get as much of your content into Spotlight and Safari as possible, think twice before spamming the search indexes with your content.
 Being a good citizen in the iOS ecosystem is not only important to keep your customers happy, but Apple will also notice.
-They have clearly invested a lot into protecting relevance, engagement ratios are tracked and spammers will be moved to the bottom of search results.
+They have clearly invested a lot into protecting relevance.
+Engagement ratios are tracked and spammers will be moved to the bottom of search results.

 ##Further Information
 For more information on the new Search APIs, I'd recommend watching WWDC session 709, [Introducing Search APIs](https://developer.apple.com/videos/wwdc/2015/?id=709).
 You may also be interesting in reading the [NSUserActivity Class Reference](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSUserActivity_Class/) as well as the [documentation for CoreSpotlight](https://developer.apple.com/library/prerelease/ios/releasenotes/General/WhatsNewIniOS/Articles/iOS9.html#//apple_ref/doc/uid/TP40016198-SW3).